 • Drive a Steve McQueen-style Bullitt Mustang • Experience takes place at Bovingdon Airfield track • Enjoy 10 driving laps of this replica movie car • Includes sighting laps in hot hatch as a passenger

-• Drive one or two great classics at Heyford Park • 6 laps in the Mustang & six in a Jag as an add-on • America meets England with the classic car duo option • Friends & family invited to watch the motoring fun
+• Drive one or two great classics at Heyford Park • 3 or 6 laps in the Mustang & or six in a Jag as an add-on • America meets England with the classic car duo option • Friends & family invited to watch the motoring fun

 • Drive two great British coupés out on the track • This experience pitches Aston Martin against Jaguar • The classic E-Type coupe vs the modern DB9 • A British motoring match made in heaven in Heyford

 • Hire a classic 1960s Ford Mustang for 24 hours • Drive on the open roads around Lewes & East Sussex • There are coupes, fastbacks & convertibles to hire • A short familiarisation drive before you head off

 • Drive classic cars in the Forest of Dean area • Route takes in quiet roads around this stunning area • You will drive a total of five different cars • The 160-mile itinerary includes all fuel and lunch